The street is thought to have been named after Edward Hawke.

 Builder Cockram & Connely (later T Cockram & Co) of O’Connell Street North Melbourne

-Previous Address 29 Hawke Street before 1889
+Previous Address known as 29 Hawke Street before 1889

 Constructed 1872